sematext/docs/docs/integration/generic-logs-integration.md

 All reports share common components available in the top banner.
 To learn more about report components, refer to the [Logs Search and Report Menu](https://sematext.com/docs/logs/reports-and-components/#logs-search-and-report-menu)  section.

-Hovering over a report name and clicking on the three dots allows you to clone the report, edit, delete, or manage [Report Variables](https://sematext.com/docs/dashboards/report-variables/).
+Hovering over a report name and clicking on the three dots allows you to clone, edit, delete the report, or manage [Report Variables](https://sematext.com/docs/dashboards/report-variables/).

 ![Generic Logs Edit Report](../images/integrations/generic-logs-app-edit-report.png)